Western United States

 Geography and Climate

 Generally, the states of the Southwest have warm summers and cool winters.
-California’s climate is generally mild, though temperatures are cooler toward the north than the south.
+California’s climate is generally mild, though temperatures are cooler toward the north.
 The Pacific Northwest has a maritime climate, with plentiful rainfall.
 The interior north has a dry continental climate with cold winters.
-Climates are greatly affected by altitude—sunny California has snow-capped mountains in the Sierra Nevada—and landforms—mountain chains have a rain shadow effect that creates dry areas to their east.
+Climates are greatly affected by altitude, as seen in sunny California, where the Sierra Nevada contain snow-capped peaks.
+Landforms also play a major role; for example, mountain chains create rain-shadow effects that produce dry areas to their east.
 Much of the region has a dry climate, with low amounts of seasonal rainfall.
 These areas are prone to drought, making the availability of water for agriculture and growing populations a problem.

 Economy